How to Make a Bar Graph in Excel

-You can add titles to the X-axis and Y-axis to help your users understand what the chart data is about.
+You can add titles to the X-axis and Y-axis makes Excel charts easier to understand and lets users know what the chart data is about.

 An axis title bar appears in your selected axis with the default title, ‘Axis Title’.
 Click once to select it and click again to edit it.

-To format the axis title, right-click on it and select ‘Format Axis Title’ from the context menu.
-The Format Axis Title pane will appear with lots of formatting options.
+To format the axis title, right-click on it and select the ‘Format Axis Title’ option.
+The Format Axis Title pane will open up on the right with more advanced formatting options.
 You can try different formatting options to format your axis title.